UK Visas FAQS - Nacel English School London

 Yes.

-If the visa application is refused, providing we receive official documentation from the British Embassy or Consulate confirming this, we will refund the student in full except the £250 administration fee and the course registration fee (The CAS fee is non-refundable).
+If the visa application is refused, providing we receive the full official documentation from the British Embassy, including the last page with the signature of the clearance officer & date of refusal, we will refund the student in full with the exception of £290 administration fee.
+The course registration fee is non-refundable.
+For students that have been issued with a CAS an additional £420 administration fee will be charged – the CAS fee is non-refundable.
 All bank charges incurred are to be paid by the student.
-Refunds will only be considered if applied prior to the commencement of the course.
+Refunds will only be considered if applied for before the starting date of the course and within a maximum of 12 weeks of the visa refusal date.

 Please note that, for students who require a visa to the UK, once documentation has been issued to support their visa application, no refund will be given without official documentation confirming that the application has been unsuccessful.